Listen to this article

 Credit spread strategies:

-- Sector spreads: Trading different industry spreads
+- Sector spreads: Focusing on spreads between different industries.

-- Geographic spreads: Trading different country spreads
+- Geographic spreads: Trading based on spreads between countries.

 Strategy 3: Duration Trading